asepkh/asepkh/README.md

 ### Hi there 👋 I'm Asep Khairul Anam
-Hello, I'am Frontend Developer with experience collaborating effectively with senior developers for mentorship and working independently.
-Specialized in utilizing the latest JavaScript technologies and driving projects forward as a co-leader of frontend development teams.
-Passionate about continuous learning and applying skills within larger development teams.
+A proficient Front-End Developer with experience collaborating effectively with senior developers for mentorship and working independently.
+Specialized in utilizing the latest JavaScript technologies, experienced driving projects forward as a leader of frontend development teams.
+Passionate about continuous learning applying skills within larger development teams.
 Eager to solve complex problems and dedicated to maximizing user efficiency.

 ### Programming Languages 🌐